qStivi/myScripts/README.md

 # Scripts Collection

 This repository contains a variety of useful Linux and general-purpose scripts.
-Each script is designed to be self-contained and may automate setup, maintenance, or troubleshooting tasks.
+Each script is self-contained and may automate setup, maintenance, or troubleshooting tasks.

 ---